xatornet/GridMTFix/README.md

 Your settings should be gone.
 Set them up again.

 ### If everything works, you can now play Race Driver: Grid making the most out of your hardware.

+### * Strong Recommendation
+I really encourage you to pair this fix with [DXVK from Doitsujin](https://github.com/doitsujin/dxvk) if your GPU is Vulkan capable.
+On my system I go from 180fps in race with D3D9 to 285fps with Vulkan.
+Give it a try!!